Narimene-Dkhil/Coding-Dojo-Bootcamp/Web Fundamentals Part Time/CSS/Core/GitHub Blocks/README.md

 2. Verify that all images are uniformly sized and positioned correctly using Flexbox.
 3. Upload the code and images to the assignment platform.

+### Technologies Used
+- HTML - For structuring the page.
+- CSS - For styling the text elements as per the assignment.